elodielorthios/swingprint/README.md

 ### Project

+#### Context

+This work enters into the context of the future event "Interaction 18" in Lyon (France).

 #### How to write human movements ?

-Create a connected and interactive swing that translates movements into forms, lines, colors (thanks to a gyroscope and an accelerometer incorporated in the seat).
+To answer this question, I created a connected and interactive swing that translates movements into forms, lines, colors (thanks to a gyroscope and an accelerometer incorporated in the seat).

 ### Scenario